invertase/jet/README.md

 ### ⏩ Test with JavaScript

-Your test suites and your React Native code run inside NodeJS - making testing your modules with NodeJS testing frameworks (mocha only currently) easy.
+Your test suites and your React Native code run inside NodeJS - making testing your modules with NodeJS testing frameworks (Mocha only currently, to be replaced with Jest) possible.

 ![test suite](https://static.invertase.io/assets/jet/tests-1.gif)